 If so, try to follow the tips above to remove the objective sources of worry (and let me know in the comments below if you have any more issue or tips that I haven’t covered).

-Look out too, for the final post in this mini series.
-It will be all about how to cut those dreaded exam nerves right down to size.
+Check out the final post in this mini series, too.
+It’s all about how to cut those dreaded exam nerves right down to size.